inky03/my-stuff/README.md

-***NOTE: THIS IS NO LONGER USED JUST FOR FNF STUFF!***

-(03/24/24) im changing repository name to just my-stuff or something like that in a few days. just a heads up

 # my stuff
 repository with source files of ***my own work** for both fnf and non fnf projects (which you may find under "other/NON FNF"):
 - .fla (flash/animate)